lmrojasb/benchit/README.md

 # benchit
-General Knowledge Evaluation dataset for Question Answering on Wikidata in French.
+General Knowledge Evaluation dataset for Question Answering on Wikidata.
 It contains 150 open ended questions in French, from which 140 questions expect  a single answer while 10 questions expect a list of Wikidata entities.

 Histogram: